Nuullll/Nuullll.github.io/_posts/2021-05-15-building-llvm-project-with-ninja-on-macos.md

 >
 > To make sure that you’re using the intended version of the command line tools, run xcode-select -s or xcode select -s /Library/Developer/CommandLineTools after installing.

-Xcode provides with a work around package to install the headers to the base system, however as it says, this package will not be provided in future releases.
+Xcode provides with a work around package to install the headers to the base system, however as it says, this package will not be provided in future releases (really, I didn't find the package in MacOS 11.3.1 Big Sur, Xcode 12.4).

 I'm surprised that the llvm-trunk version clang won't work natively on the latest MacOS.
 So I take a look at how the system-bundled clang (`/usr/bin/c++`) would behave to find the header files.